-^{} The Net Sales Tax Revenues shown above represent actual receipts received by DART in given Fiscal Years and may differ from the Net Sales Tax Revenues shown in DART's financial statements.
-The amounts shown above are net of the \$2.4 million repayment to the Comptroller due to past overpayments to DART.
-In 2006, there was a \$13.2 million overpayment.
+\ The net Sales Tax revenues shown above represent actual receipts received by DART in given Fiscal Years and may differ from the net Sales Tax revenues shown in DART's financial statements.
+The amounts shown above are net of the Comptroller's service fee and audit collections.
+In 2006, there was a \$13.2 million overpayment made by the Comptroller to DART.
 In 2008 there was a \$3.6 million overpayment.
 Also, in 2019 there was a \$4.1 million overpayment.
 Such amounts are being repaid by DART through March 2027.
 See "INVESTMENT CONSIDERATIONS - The State Comptroller May Offset Current Distributions for Overpayments or Remit Sales and Use Tax Revenue Less Frequently."